Graphic of Google Analytics reporting graphs.

 Engagement rate is calculated by dividing the number of engaged sessions in a given timeframe by sessions.

-Google Analytics 4 Metrics: Average Session Duration vs. Average Engagement Time Per Session in GA4
+Google Analytics 4 Metrics: Average Session Duration Vs. Average Engagement Time Per Session in GA4

 Average session duration from Universal Analytics is being replaced with “average engagement time per session” in GA4.
 While average session duration represents the average amount of time a user is on your website per session, it doesn’t tell you if those users were actively engaging with your website during that time.
 Learn how the new average engagement time per session metric makes up for this.